Phone 09 354 7774

 People who contact our services may be in life threatening situations or experiencing acute distress.
 In order to respond effectively, we have removed any time delays and intrusive processes that detail why we collect information and how we use it.
 For this reason there are no messages about recordings on our telephone services or via text, email and webchat.
 This is similar to the way emergency services such as the Police and ambulance services operate.

 We record calls on most of our service lines to:

 These recordings are stored securely.
 The recordings are only accessed by the clinical staff providing services to you or for carrying out quality assurance, training, audit or risk management activities to enable us to ensure that the services we provide are safe and effective.
 We may also use the recordings to ensure we can appropriately investigate and manage a complaint.

-When you call our Safe to talk line, the Shine helpline, or the 211 Directory service the call is recorded for quality and risk management purposes but is automatically deleted after a short period of time.
+When you call our Safe to talk line or the 211 Directory service the call is recorded for quality and risk management purposes but is automatically deleted after a short period of time.

 We do not record telephone consultations on our Puāwaitanga, and Whītiki Tauā services.